Join us at our new location in La Crosse, WI June 11-12, 2025!

 Agronomic and Dairy Cow Production Results

-Short description: As more dairies include cereal grain forages into the cropping rotation, the subsequent use of annual warm and cool-season mixtures (cocktail forage mixes) can work well.
+Short Description: As more dairies include cereal grain forages into the cropping rotation, the subsequent use of annual warm and cool-season mixtures (cocktail forage mixes) can work well.
 This talk will cover recent work evaluating the yield and quality of a warm/cool-season cocktail forage mixture, as well as the productivity of dairy cows fed a diet with cocktail forage mix silage.

-Bio: Matt Akins is a Dairy Scientist with the USDA-ARS Dairy Forage Research Center Environmentally Integrated Dairy Management Research unit in Marshfield, WI.
+Biography: Matt Akins is a Dairy Scientist with the USDA-ARS Dairy Forage Research Center Environmentally Integrated Dairy Management Research unit in Marshfield, WI.
 His research focuses on forage management and dairy cattle nutrition, including evaluation of growing various high-fiber forages for feeding dairy heifers and improving management of baled silage.
 Matt is also collaborating with UW-Madison colleagues to evaluate feeding strategies for dairy beef crossbred cattle.
 He received an undergraduate degree from UW-Platteville, M.S. degree from University of Arkansas, and PhD from UW-Madison.
 In his free time, Matt enjoys spending time with his family in the outdoors (fishing, hunting, hiking) and at the kids’ sporting events.

 Topic: Utilizing High Oleic Soybeans in Dairy Cow Diets